-Financing infrastructure is a central plank of the work of the African Development Bank's (the Bank's) work, and since its establishment in 1964, the Bank has invested relatively heavily in irrigation and drainage projects in support of African agriculture.
+Financing infrastructure is a central pillar of the work of the African Development Bank (the Bank).
+Since its establishment in 1964, the Bank has invested relatively heavily in irrigation and drainage projects in support of African agriculture.
 Water is an essential resource for agriculture; and by some estimates, as much as 88 percent of all water use in Africa in the 1990s was for agricultural production.
-This report presents an evaluation of the effectiveness of the Bank's assistance to agriculture water management (AWM) in Africa during 1990-2010, with particular focus on Ghana and Mali.
+This report presents an evaluation of the effectiveness of the Bank's assistance to agricultural water management (AWM) in Africa during 1990-2010, with particular focus on Ghana and Mali.
 Bank projects with either a major or subsidiary AWM focus were evaluated using the standard evaluation criteria for relevance, efficacy, efficiency, institutional impact, and sustainability.
 This evaluation analyses the role that AWM plays in agriculture, and assesses the contribution of the Bank's AWM portfolio to the overall development in the two countries.